All you need

 What other benefits are available to me during this time?

 COVID-19 is transmitted from one individual to another the same way the normal flu is transmitted.
 It is therefore recommended that you get vaccinated against the normal flu virus as a measure of precaution.
 It is advisable to do this as a family.
-Standard vaccinations are part of Momentum Medical Scheme’s Health Platform Benefits.
-Children between the ages of 6 months to 5 years; beneficiaries older than 60 years and those suffering from any chronic condition, that has been identified as a high-risk factor for COVID-19, should ensure that they have gone for their annual flu vaccine.
-This is also a good time to ensure that you are up-to-date with your annual health assessment to ensure that you do not have an underlying condition that may further increase your risk for contracting COVID-19.
+Momentum Medical Scheme covers annual flu vaccinations from the Health Platform Benefit for children between the ages of 6 months and 5 years, beneficiaries who are 60 and older, as well as high-risk beneficiaries.
+This is also a good time to ensure that you are up to date with your annual health assessment to ensure that you do not have an underlying condition that may further increase your risk for contracting COVID-19.